The leading specialists in cultural walking tours

 Our return home traverses Brno where Kudus will spend two nights in this typical second city with its university vibe and spiralling cathedral.
 Its pedestrianised city centre will entice shoppers and the cafes on every corner will beckon with confectionery to almost literally die for.

-Dates to be announced soon and we are looking forward to showing Kudus our country and a small slice of our life.
+The first trip will run 3rd - 14th September 2025 and we are looking forward to showing Kudus our country and a small slice of our life.